 Students local to the Midland/Odessa metropolitan area are encouraged to personally visit the tutor lab called Synapse in room 117 of Wilkerson Hall.
 A student I.D. is required for participation in the Synapse lab.
 Synapse lab hours of operation will be posted outside of the door at room WH 117.
-All on-campus students must fulfill a one hour per week tutor lab requirement.
+If you attend the Synapse lab, please ask a tutor to help you log in and identify yourself as a web student.